claudiusbr/personal_finance_system/briefing.md

 ====================
 [Summary](https://www.dcs.bbk.ac.uk/intranet/index.php/BSc_ISM_Projects_and_BSc_Computing_Projects)

 - Expenditure Analyser;
 - a budgeting tool, which could for example start a budget based on what data has been entered by the user;
 - a 'budget checker', where it compares current expenditure against the planned budget;
 - (possibly) a web interface, so that this could be accessed from a browser;
 - the already discussed expenditure analyser;

-- DBPedia
+- DBPedia;